rolandpj1968/collatz-play/docs/Chapter-1-Unbounded-Length-Increasing-Odd-Collatz-Sequences.md

 For monotonically increasing subsequences, all $`f_o^i(n)`$ within the monotonically increasing subsequence are of the form $`4m_i+3`$ (except the last element of the subsequence which starts a new monotonically decreasing subsequence); similar for monotonically decreasing subsequences vis-a-vis $`4m_i+1`$.

 Odd-Collatz sequences comprise alternating monotonically increasing and monotonically decreasing subsequences, possibly followed by the stationary subsequence containing only the value $`1`$.
-The Collatz Conjecture is trivially equivalent to the conjecture that, regardless of the starting value $`n`$, _all_ infinite Odd-Collatz sequences have a (trailing) stationary subsequence, which is again exactly equivalent to the conjecture that _every_ infinite Odd-Collatz sequence contains an element of value $`1`$.
+The Collatz Conjecture is trivially equivalent to the conjecture that, regardless of the starting value $`n`$, _all_ infinite Odd-Collatz sequences have a (trailing infinite) stationary subsequence, which is again exactly equivalent to the conjecture that _every_ infinite Odd-Collatz sequence contains the value $`1`$.

 ## Lemma 1C